Search programs

 How We Rank Schools

 This list features some of the best online small business management programs at top colleges nationwide.
-Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for post-secondary institutions.
-The programs on our list are available at accredited institutions, including The Association to Advance Collegiate Schools of Business (AACSB) and the Accreditation Council for Business Schools and Programs (ACBSP), both reputable organizations that assess business programs for educational excellence and a commitment to quality education.
+Each school featured is a nonprofit, accredited institution — either public or private — with a high standard of academic quality for postsecondary education.
+Many of the programs on our list are approved by the Association to Advance Collegiate Schools of Business (AACSB) or the Accreditation Council for Business Schools and Programs (ACBSP), both reputable organizations that assess business programs for educational excellence.

 When you enroll in an online small business management program, you can expect to learn how to apply general math and data analysis skills to business operations and communicate effectively, both orally and in writing.
 Classes cover management aspects, such as decision-making, problem-solving, people management, and promoting diversity and inclusivity in the workplace.
 Business ethics and foundational courses in taxes and law may also be offered.